 of new loans and total dollar value for new water project loans - CWCB staff work to help local water providers/users meet their demands by managing the Construction Fund and the Severance Tax Perpetual Base Fund to provide low-interest financing for water infrastructure.
 The types of projects funded by the CWCB include construction, rehabilitation, enlargement, or the improvement of water projects that benefit the state and facilitate the development and management of Colorado's water supply.
+The water projects mesh with the Colorado Water Plan.
 Typically, the CWCB Loan Program approves and completes between 10-15 projects per year, involving a wide range of loan funds.
 The number of projects and amount of funds disbursed are subject to the borrower's design and construction schedule and actual loan funds available, and therefore, the performance measure for this item is, at times, difficult to predict.
 In general, the CWCB approves about \$20 to \$40 million per year in new loans.
 The CWCB occasionally receives very large (upwards of \$80 million) loan requests.
-As shown in the table above, the benchmark for the number of new loans and total dollar value for new water project loans is expected to remain steady in FY 2017-18.
+As shown in the table above, the benchmark for the number of new loans and total dollar value for new water project loans is expected to remain steady in FY 2018-19.
 The large number of actual loans in FY13-14 was due to the September 2013 floods and an upturn in the economy.
 Staff continues to work to manage available funds as a result of the General Fund transfers and the fluctuating revenues from Severance Tax.
 Between fiscal year 2008-09 and fiscal year 2011-12, the General Assembly transferred more than \$163,000,000 from the Severance Tax Perpetual Base Fund and \$10,000,000 from the Construction Fund for General Fund balancing purposes.
 In FY 2014-15, the General Assembly approved the transfer of \$30,000,000 from the General Fund Surplus to the CWCB Construction Fund.

-of Decision Support System models operating - There are currently three Decision Support System models (Rio Grande River DSS, Colorado River DSS, and Instream Flow DSS) operating.
-Further, staff intends to complete the South Platte River Decision Support System in FY 2015-16 as well as to initiate the development of the Arkansas River Decision Support System.
+of Decision Support System models operating - There are currently four Decision Support System models (Rio Grande River DSS, Colorado River DSS, South Platte DSS, and Instream Flow DSS) operating.
+Further, staff intends to initiate the development of the Arkansas River Decision Support System in FY 2016-17, which will take several years to complete.

-of water efficiency plans approved - In the above table, of the 78 approved water efficiency plans on file in FY 2014-15, 75 covered entities are represented in the plans while 100 non-covered entities are represented within a larger regional planning effort and 30 non-covered entities are represented by their own stand-alone plan.
-Forecasting out to FY 2017-18, it is anticipated that there will be a nominal increase in Water Efficiency Plans due to new plans being created but more importantly, entities will be renewing and revising existing plans.
+of water efficiency plans approved - In the above table, of the 78 approved water efficiency plans on file in FY 2016-17, 79 covered entities are represented in the plans while 101 non-covered entities are represented within a larger regional planning effort and 30 non-covered entities are represented by their own stand-alone plan.
+Forecasting out to FY 2018-19, it is anticipated that there will be a nominal increase in Water Efficiency Plans due to new plans being created but more importantly, entities will be renewing and revising existing plans.
 The old plans will no longer be counted in the totals and thus only new plans will be totaled.
 This will flatten out the increase in total plans.
 Water Efficiency plans must be revised within seven years of completion.
-By the end of FY 2017-18, there will be approximately 40 original water efficiency plans that will have been revised plus any additional plans that do not currently exist.
+By the end of FY 2018-19, there will be approximately 60 original water efficiency plans that will have been revised plus any additional plans that do not currently exist.
+The reason that only 78 water efficiency plans were approved, short of the benchmark figure of 85, is because not all entities were able to complete and submit a plan within the time-frame of the fiscal year, but they are working on them at the present time.